|

 background

-I've been raising sheep by organic methods since 1992.
+I've been raising sheep by organic and sustainable methods since 1992.

-Organic livestock production was practically unheard of back
+Raising livestock and farming without chemicals was practically unheard of back

 shepherds, reading countless books and attending classes,